GEOL 101 3 Units

 Independent Study in Geology

-Students with previous course work in Geology may do assigned projects involving research and analysis of selected topics.
+Students with previous course work in Geology may work on assigned projects involving research and analysis of selected topics.
 This independent study is for students who are interested in furthering their knowledge of Geology.
 Prior to registration, a written contract must be prepared jointly by the instructor and the student.

 GEOL 250 3 Units